enterspeedhq/enterspeed-docs/docs/tutorials/umbraco-nextjs/2-configuring-umbraco.md

 ## Importing content from the demo project

-If you wish, you can import the Umbraco content from our [demo project](https://enterspeed-demo-nextjs.netlify.app/).
+If you wish, you can import the Umbraco content from our [demo project](https://enterspeed-umbraco-nextjs.netlify.app/).

-### Importing demo content for Umbraco v8

-Download the **[enterspeed-demo-umbraco-content.zip](https://github.com/enterspeedhq/enterspeed-demo-nextjs/raw/master/example-data/enterspeed-umbraco-v8/enterspeed-demo-umbraco-content.zip)** - file from our [Github-repo](https://github.com/enterspeedhq/enterspeed-demo-nextjs).

-Click on the **Packages** tab and select "**Install local**" on the right-hand side.
-Then drag the zip file onto the page, or click to select it from the dialog.

 ### Importing demo content for Umbraco v9 and v10